-4. DATA DESCRIPTION
+4. Data description

-The selected test region covers part of the Rocky Mountains ($41^{\circ} < \phi < 60^{\circ}$; $224^{\circ} < \lambda < 258^{\circ}$), which represents the most rugged area in Canada.
-It allows us to visualize the extreme scenarios of the differences between the point-to-point and mean-to-mean Poisson downward continuations, and between the Poisson downward continuation and the analytical downward continuation if they are not equivalent.
+The selected test region covers part of the Rocky Mountains ($41^{\circ}<\varphi<60^{\circ}$; $224^{\circ}<\lambda<258^{\circ}$), which represents the most rugged area in Canada.
+It allows us to visualize the extreme scenarios of the differences between the point-point and mean-mean Poisson downward continuations, and between the Poisson downward continuation and the analytical downward continuation if they are not equivalent.
 In addition, Helmert's 2^{nd} condensation yields a rougher gravity field than the isostatic gravity field from either of the Airy-Heiskanen and Pratt-Hayford condensation models (Martinec, 1996).
-Therefore, we are dealing with the comparison under the worst case in both senses.
+Therefore, we are dealing with the comparison under the worst case in the two-fold senses.

-The mean 5' by 5' heights and residual Helmert gravity anomalies (for spherical harmonic degrees higher than 20) used for the comparison are shown in Figure 1.
-In the ocean and flat areas, the residual Helmert anomalies are more or less similar to the residual free-air anomalies because the terrain and CTE corrections are relatively small.
-In the mountainous area, these corrections may differ from the high-frequency free-air anomalies by more than 100 percent.
+The mean 5' by 5' heights and residual Helmert gravity anomalies (n>20) used for the comparison are shown in Figure 1.
+In the ocean and flat areas, the residual Helmert anomalies are more or less similar to the high-frequency free-air anomalies due to small terrain and CTE corrections, while in the mountainous area, they may differ from the high-frequency free-air anomalies by more than 100 percent.